 Similarly gadgety, this pocket projector for iPhone 4 seems pretty cool.
 I also looked at a less expensive one on Amazon, and reviews seem to be mixed, so you might want to do some background work before you buy.
 I’d think it would be handy for travel or business uses, or easily sharing the videos he takes on his iPhone?

-There are some unique “experience” gifts on this and other websites.
+There are some unique “experience” gifts on websites like this one.
 You choose your region, and it gives you a list of what is available nearby.
 For example, I noticed a golf lesson with a PGA pro, DaVinci scavenger hunt, bull riding school, hangliding, a hot air balloon ride, skateboarding lesson, scenic biplane flight, helicoptor tour, scuba-diving, or driving a stock car around a racetrack.

 Lastly, I thought this “hooked on you” idea could be kind of cute, especially now in the summer when beach pails are everywhere.
 This example is filled with gummy worms, but I am thinking you could also fill a small bucket with little fish and write reasons you love him on each one?
 Or use the phrase on a picture frame or hook for coats or keys?
 Seems like there is some creative potential there…